-Pianist Kessa Mefford has a deep personal and music relationship with composer Maurice Ravel.
+Pianist Kessa Mefford has a deep personal and musical relationship with composer Maurice Ravel.
 “With his ear for harmony, his hunger for color, and his painstaking craft, his music speaks in a way that is deeply relatable to me.”

 She’s performed Ravel throughout the country, including Carnegie Hall, where she presented the first ever all-Ravel Art Song recital.